ludovicschwartz/Crystal_Clear_old/README.md

 # Crystal_Clear
 Deep Learning technology to upscale music.
+The Dataset used to train the modelks is the FMA(Free music Archive), a library of high-quality, leagal audio downloads.